8 Extending the Linear Model

 children_in_home 0.152 0.03 5.68 0.00 0.10 0.20

 A common method for summarizing categorical effects in linear models is through analysis of variance or ANOVA, something we briefly mentioned in our chapter introducing the linear model Section 3.5.2.1.
 ANOVA breaks down the variance in a target attributable to different features or their related effects such as interactions.
-It’s a bit beyond the scope here to get into all the details, but we demonstrate it here, as it’s used to summarize interactions, and even the random effects and spline terms we’ll see in the coming sections on mixed and generalized additive models.
+It’s a bit beyond the scope here to get into all the details, but we demonstrate it here, as it’s also used to summarize interactions.
+It also summarizes the random effects and spline terms we’ll see in the coming sections on mixed and generalized additive models.

 anova(model_interaction)